Azathothep/neon/README.md

 ## Queries

-Queries are your main way to access components in batch, mainly during system updates.
+Queries are your main way to access components in batch, generally during system updates.

 A query is represented in a `Query` object.
-You can specify the type of components you want to request as type parameters:
+You can specify the type of components you want to query as type parameters:
 ```c#
 Query query = new Query<ComponentA, ComponentB>();
 ```

-And then, call the `QueryBuild` to get **all entities that have all of the specified components** and a reference to these components.
+Then, pass your query to the `QueryBuild` to get **all entities that have the specified components** and a reference to these components.
 ```c#
 IEnumerable<EntityID, ComponentA, ComponentB> queryResult = QueryBuilder.Get(query, QueryType.Cached);